 So, thanks to the study of ACCORD, it became quite clear that glucose-lowering drugs kill more Type 2 patients than those who don’t take them at all.

 In 2010 it was published the results of another large study ADDITION (Anglo-Danish study of intensive treatment of patients with diabetes are identified by screening).
 The study involved 3000 people who initially received standard treatment for type 2 diabetes in European clinics, and patients were randomized to the intensive and standard treatment.
 The researchers did not find difference between the two groups.
 The study found that, the intensity of glucose, blood pressure, and cholesterol treatment after diagnosis is less important than the time of its initiation.

 Increased blood sugar levels in diabetes is just the tip of the iceberg!
 If only to remove the tip, the underwater part is not going anywhere.
 The very root of type 2 diabetes is not high sugars, but in fact originates from insulin resistance, and is the same cause of obesity.
-One thing to be very clear about, being overweight does not cause type 2 diabetes.

 The idea of reversing Type 2 Diabetes is still considered somewhat extreme.
 Opposing voices raise several objections, such as there aren’t any large, well-controlled for an extended period studies on dietary approaches like those that exist for drugs.